ma-laforge/WinSPP/README.md

 - Does not support legends

 ## Compiling
-WinSPP is currently provided with as two simple programs written in Visual Studio 2013.
+WinSPP is currently provided as two small programs written in Visual Studio 2013.
 It *should* be straightforward to compile with VS2013 by opening/building from the solution file: VisualStudio2013/WinSPP/WinSPP.sln.

 ## Disclaimer
 This software is provided "as is", with no guarantee of correctness.
 Use at own risk.